You Have Been Summoned for Jury Service

-Our society allow us the freedom to choose where we work, where we worship and where we live for the most part.
-We can speak unkindly of our leaders without retribution most of the time.
-We can elect to vote or not to vote, even though it is a privilege of citizenship.
+In America we have the freedom to choose where we work, where we worship and where we live for the most part.
+We can speak unkindly of our leaders without retribution, most of the time.
+We can elect to vote or not to vote.
 And we can elect not to serve on a jury when called, but not without serious consequences.

-When I received the summons to report for jury duty, my reaction was predictable.
-Although it wasn't my first time to be called for jury duty, I was aggravated about having to adjust my work schedule.
-My coworkers offered advice on what I could do to to get out of serving.
+When I received the summons to report for jury duty years ago, my reaction was predictable.
+I was aggravated about having to adjust my schedule and worried about falling behind at work in a fragile corporate environment ripe with layoffs.
+People offered advice on how to get out of serving.

-Some suggested that I ignore the summons or when questioned, behave like a bigot so I would be dismissed from the panel.
-Others, like my boss, said that I should ask to be rescheduled.
-Despite the discouragement of my manager and coworkers, I knew that I would show up at the appointed time for jury duty.
+Some suggested that I ignore the summons.
+Others said when questioned, to behave like a bigot to be dismissed from the panel.
+The department manager told me to ask to be rescheduled.
+Despite the discouragement of my coworkers, I was determined to show up at the appointed time.

 - Students enrolled full time in high school or college